Price cut for Microsoft Surface RT might not lead to a jump in sales

 The reason why the newly instituted price cut might not help the Microsoft slate is that it is taking place during a period of time when Android tablets and Windows powered touchscreen notebooks have also had their prices reduced.
 Microsoft is hoping to clear the shelves ahead of its next-generation Microsoft Surface RT tablet.
 Rumors going back to late last year call for the next-generation of the Surface RT to sport a smaller 8.6 inch screen.
 Another change is expected under the hood where a Qualcomm Snapdragon processor is expected to replace the current Tegra 3 that powers the slab.

+I agree.
 I also think there's miscommunication, and false advertising from them.
 On the RT, you get around 15GB is usable storage (around the same amount a 16GB iPad has available; around 14GB) yet they advertise it has a 32GB device.
 I dislike this kind of stuff; because it misleads the user into thinking there going to get more space than they actually are.
 Not to mention, in all of there Surface ad's you see the Touch Cover/Type Cover, which isn't included in the original price.
 Basically, you're paying $499 for the limited version of the RT that doesn't include the $130 accessory that they have made into an essential part of owning an RT.
 So, when the RT was introduced, for the same price the 16GB iPad gave you about the same amount of usable storage, 100x more apps, a FAR superior screen, better battery life, and a vast assortment of accessories.
 The RT's sole advantage was expandable memory, and as nice as that is to have, it doesn't remotely make up for the disadvantages.
 At that price, it was bound to fail.
 Who ever made the decision to set it at that price point should be fired.

 If Microsoft has started selling the Surface RT at $350 they would have had a better chance at moving some of their stock